coinbrix/demo-app/README.md

 ```
 ```
-3. User can hit the "x" button inside the drawer to close it.
+3. User can hit the "x" button inside the drawer to close it or can call window.__gamePay("event","close");